CLIMAT: Clinically-Inspired Multi-Agent Transformers for Knee Osteoarthritis Trajectory Forecasting: Method

-As we convert the image classification problem into a sequence classification one, we add two common ingredients: a sequence start vector, denoted by $[CLS]$, and also the positional embeddings for every super-pixel~\cite{vaswani2017attention,dosovitskiy2020image}.
-Both of these are learnable vectors, and positional embeddings are added to the superpixels of an image as shown in~\cref{fig:deepprog}.
-Once the input sequence of superpixels is passed through the diagnosis transformer D, we take its first element and pass it through a fully connected network, similar to~\cite{dosovitskiy2020image}.
+We firstly extract $H\times W \times C$ visual representations of the input radiograph using a stack of convolutional blocks, and then reshape them to $N \times C$, where $N=HW$.
+Having in mind the idea of visual reasoning, we treat the reshaped representations as an $N$-length sequence of $1\times C$ vectors, and pass them through a transformer, which predicts $y_0$.
+As we convert the image classification problem into a sequence classification one, we include two common ingredients: a sequence start vector, denoted by $E^D_{[CLS]}$, and also the positional embeddings for every super-pixel~\cite{vaswani2017attention,dosovitskiy2020image}.
+Both of these are learnable vectors, and positional embeddings are added to the superpixels of an image.
+Once the input sequence of superpixels is passed through the transformer D, we take its first element and pass it through a fully connected network, similar to~\cite{dosovitskiy2020image}.